rparrett/pixie_wrangler/README.md

 - [ ] Darken pixies when traveling on lower layers
 - [ ] Automatically stop line drawing at intersections
 - [ ] Randomizer mode?
-- [ ] Add something to corners to indicate that they will block lines
+- [ ] Add something to segment corners to indicate that they will block lines
-- [ ] Add clear data button to level select screen
+- [ ] Add "reset all data" button to level select screen
+- [ ] Optimize pixie collision detection
+- [ ] More Levels
+- [ ] Pixie-combiners

+## Contributing

+Do it!
+Throw some code at me!

 ## Prerequisites